 The director of IT began looking at local providers, of which Pulsant was one.
 The main requirements for the company included finding one supplier that had the right facilities in the locations needed.

 “We met with a number of colocation providers and toured their offered sites.
 Pulsant came out on top because it had excellent datacentre facilities in both Edinburgh and London, and put together a really attractive package for us. ”

 The solution includes colocation services provided from Pulsant ’s South Gyle facility in Scotland and its Maidenhead site outside of London, as well as connectivity (1GB and 10GB connections) between the office sites in Edinburgh, London and a new site in Newbury, Berkshire.
 Pulsant is also providing diverse connections between the datacentres, which enables the company to send traffic between the two sites.

 “Initially the microelectronics business made use of our Newbridge facility in Edinburgh, ” explained Chris Shields, regional sales director at Pulsant.
-“However, as the company was moving its entire IT infrastructure off premise and into our facility, we decided that our tier 3 datacentre in South Gyle, a few miles away, would be better suited. ”
+“However, as the company was moving its entire IT infrastructure off premise and into our facility, we decided that our secure datacentre in South Gyle, a few miles away, would be better suited. ”